-SA Objective Initial Score Supporting Information Residual Score Timing Uncertainty Relevant C The proposed development at each residential allocation would help to deliver new and high-quality accommodation in the Borough that not only provides a place for employees to live (and thus facilitates the growth and development of local businesses) but also helps to enhance the vitality and vibrancy of areas, thereby marketing the Borough as a place to live and work and contributing towards greater economic competitiveness.
-CS3: Economic Development and Growth ++ Relevant D P8 O M Policies P8 is proposed for residential development on greenfield and so would be unlikely to have a disenable effect on visual amenity or tourism.
-P8 O 8 Sustainable Tourism P21 - Key reasons: P21 would result in the loss of large greenfield would be likely to result in an overall adverse effect on local visual amenity in relation to the baseline.
+SA SA Objective So Supporting Information Timing Uncertainty Relevant C The proposed development at each residential allocation would help to deliver new and high-quality accommodation in the Borough that not only provides a place for employees to live (and thus facilitates the growth and development of local businesses) but also helps to enhance the vitality and vibrancy of areas, thereby marketing the Borough as a place to live and work and contributing towards greater economic competitiveness.
+CS3: Economic Development and Growth ++ 8 Sustainable Tourism urism P21 M Policies P8 is proposed for residential development on greenfield and so would be unlikely to have a disenable effect on visual amenity or tourism.
+P8 O 8 Key reasons: P21 would result in the loss of large greenfield would be likely to result in an overall adverse effect on local visual amenity in relation to the baseline.
 This development would need to be of a high-quality design and to incorporate GI elements as per CS6 and CS7 and so the effect on visual amenity would be expected to be minor.
-P21 - LT M Relevant C S Policies CS6: Green Infrastructure; CS7: Quality of Design; Relevant D M Policies 9 Economic Inclusion P8 + P21 ++ Key reasons: P8 is proposed for residential developments and are within 500m from the nearest local centre.
+P21 - LT M Relevant C S Policies CS6: Green Infrastructure; CS7: Quality of Design; Relevant D M Policies olicies .
+9 Economic Inclusion Economic P21 rea + Key reasons: P21 is proposed for residential developments and are within 500m from the hearest local centre.
 P21 is proposed as a mix use development with multiple employment opportunities associated with B2 and B8 businesses as well as a drinking establishment and an educational facility.
-P8 + P21 ++ LT M Relevant C S Policies CS12: Sustainable Neighbourhoods.
-10 Urban renaissance Relevant D P8 + P21 + M Policies Key reasons: The proposed residential development at each site would be expected to be of a high-quality design and considerate layout that positively enhances the character of the surrounding area.
+LT M Relevant C S Policies CS12: Sustainable Neighbourhoods.
+10 Urban renaissance . = .
+The proposed residential development at each site would be expected to be of a high-quality design and considerate layout that positively enhances the character of the surrounding area.
 Given the urban nature of the local area, this would contribute towards urban renaissance in Blackpool.
-P8 + P21 + LT M Toridiodarioe Relevant C S Policies CS6: Green Infrastructure; CS7: Quality of Design; CS12: Sustainable Neighbourhoods; Relevant D M Policies DM1: Design Requirements for New Build Housing Developments 11 Attractive Place to Live P8 O P21 + P8 would be expected to have no discernible effect on the local character or setting.
-P21 is allocated for a mix use development which will deliver multiple employment opportunities.
-Whilst the development would result in the loss of greenfield land, it would be expected to accord with P8 O P21 + LT M
+P8 + P21 + LT M Relevant C S Policies CS6: Green Infrastructure; CS7: Quality of Design; CS12: Sustainable Neighbourhoods; Relevant DM Policies DM1: Design Requirements for New Build Housing Developments 11 Attractive Place to Live P8 would be expected to have no discernible effect on the local character or setting.
+P21 P8 O P21 + LT M